Non-local interference in arrival time: Introduction

 Most of the arrival time distribution proposals are limited to simple cases, such as a free one-particle in one dimension, and are not yet fully extended to more complex situations, such as our double-double-slit setup.
 Nevertheless, the Bohmian treatment seems suitable for analyzing the proposed setup since it can be unambiguously generalized for multi-particle systems in the presence of external potentials.
-Thus, in this paper, we investigate the proposed experiment using recent development in the Bohmian arrival time for entangled particle systems, including detector back-effect \cite{tumulka2022detection,kazemi2023detection}.
+Thus, in this paper, we investigate the proposed experiment using the recent developments in the Bohmian arrival time for entangled particle systems, including detector back-effect \cite{tumulka2022detection,kazemi2023detection}.
 The results could contribute to a better understanding of the non-local nature of quantum mechanics in the time domain.
-Moreover, beyond the proposed setup, our theoretical approach has potential applications in related fields such as atomic ghost imaging \cite{khakimov2016ghost,hodgman2019higher}, and in state tomography via time-of-flight measurements \cite{brown2023time,kurtsiefer1997measurement,das2022double}.
+Moreover, beyond the proposed setup, our theoretical approach has potential applications in related fields such as atomic ghost imaging \cite{khakimov2016ghost,hodgman2019higher}, quantum test of the weak equivalence principle with entangled atoms \cite{geiger2018proposal}, and state tomography via time-of-flight measurements \cite{brown2023time,kurtsiefer1997measurement,das2022double}.

-The structure of this paper is as follows: In Section II, we introduce the theoretical framework and the numerical results.
-Then, in Section III, we discuss the physical insights of the results, including signal locality and the complementarity between one-particle and two-particle interference visibility.
-In Section IV, we study the screen back-effect, and then we summarize our results in Section V.
+This paper is organized as follows.
+We present the theoretical framework in Sec.\,\ref{Theoretical framework}.
+We then discuss the numerical results and the physical insights derived from them in Sec.\,\ref{Results}, including the signal locality, the complementarity between one-particle and two-particle interference visibilities, and the screen back-effect.
+In Sec.\,\ref{semiclassical-section}, we compare the Bohmian approach with the semiclassical approximation.
+We conclude with a summary and an outlook in Sec.\,\ref{Summary}.